Probing new physics with high-multiplicity events: UHE neutrinos at air-shower detector arrays: Introduction

 \section{Introduction}

-A number of recent experimental efforts to observe Ultra-High-Energy (UHE) particles have extended the domain of the high-energy frontier covering far beyond the reach of the collider experiments, which currently locates at a TeV scale.
-Over the past decade, many $\mathcal{O}(10)$ EeV cosmic ray events and a few $\mathcal{O}(1)$ PeV neutrinos events have been observed by the Pierre-Auger, TA ground air-shower detector arrays \cite{Valino:2015zdi, Tinyakov:2018hfg} and the IceCube detector \cite{Aartsen:2013bka}.
-Still they are not fully established, various astrophysical origins of UHE cosmic rays have been suggested.
-If we name some of the primary candidates, they include young magnetized neutron stars \cite{Blasi:2000xm}, active galactic nuclei (AGNs) \cite{Halzen:1997hw} and gamma-ray bursts (GRBs) \cite{Waxman:1995dg,Vietri:1995hs}.
-There are also particle physics origins such as dark matter and topological defects \cite{Bhattacharjee:1998qc}, but a big room for future clarification and theoretical improvement still exist.
-In particular, the fluxes over a large energy range, the composition and the production mechanisms of UHE cosmic rays are still to be clarified \cite{Aartsen:2015zva,Ishihara:2016pty,Abreu:2013zbq,Aab:2015kma}.
+Recent observation of Ultra-High-Energy cosmic rays (UHECRs) extended the domain of the high-energy frontier covering beyond the reach of collider experiments.
+Many $\mathcal{O}(10)$ EeV cosmic ray events and a few $\mathcal{O}(1)$ PeV neutrino events have been already observed by ground air-shower detector arrays~\cite{Valino:2015zdi,Tinyakov:2018hfg} and other large detectors~\cite{Aartsen:2013bka}.
+There are widely accepted and also more speculative potential origins of such UHECRs: young magnetized neutron star~\cite{Blasi:2000xm}, active galactic nuclei~(AGN) \cite{Halzen:1997hw}, gamma-ray burst (GRB)~\cite{Waxman:1995dg,Vietri:1995hs}, BL Lac type objects \cite{Gorbunov:2004bs}, dark matter and topological defects \cite{Bhattacharjee:1998qc} but none of them has been confirmed yet.
+Furthermore, the fluxes, composition and the production mechanisms of UHECRs sensitively depend on the origin.
+Thus they still need to be clarified~\cite{Aartsen:2015zva,Ishihara:2016pty,Abreu:2013zbq,Aab:2015kma,Abbasi:2018nun,TheTelescopeArray:2018dje}. {From the observation of UHECRs up to $E_{\rm CR} \sim 10^{21}$ eV, we also naturally expect the \textit{guaranteed} existence of Ultra-High-Energy (UHE) neutrinos, produced by the Greisen-Zatsepin-Kuzmin (GZK) mechanism between UHECR nuclei and the Cosmic-Microwave-Background (CMB) photon during extragalactic propagation.}

-The scattering process of UHE cosmic ray with {\it known} targets would provide a valuable testing ground for particle physics models at high energies beyond a TeV scale because the energy of a cosmic ray around $\mathcal{O}(1)$ PeV$-\mathcal{O}(10)$ EeV corresponds to the center-of-mass (CM) frame collision energy $\sqrt{s} = \mathcal{O}(1-100)$ TeV with the target nucleons in the atmosphere of the earth.
-The UHE cosmic neutrinos, for instance, produced by the resonant scattering of UHE cosmic ray protons and the cosmic microwave background (CMB) photons (Greisen-Zatsepin-Kuzmin mechanism \cite{Greisen:1966jv,Zatsepin:1966jv}), are particularly important since the flux and energy spectrum are rather precisely known.
-With the known features of UHE neutrinos, the precise measurement of UHE neutrino-induced air shower events would provide valuable handle to distinguish new physics interactions from the standard model interactions.